SPL-BGU/PolyPlan/README.md

 # Usage

-## How to run the demo agent:
+## How to launch the environment:
 1. With the shell go to the pal directory and run the following command:
 > ./gradlew runclient
 * This should take a moment and start a Minecraft client self-host on 127.0.0.1:9000.
+You need to keep the shell open in the background.
+Every time the client is closed this is your first step.
 2. Go to the PolyPlan directory and run the following command (update the path accordingly):
 > python3.8 RunEnvironment.py -domain /locaion/to/your/pal/available_tests/pogo_nonov.json
 * This will start your demo environment on the Minecraft client.
+Every time you want to reset the environment you can use this command.

+## How to launch your agent:
-3. Then just run the following command:
+1. You can run a basic agent with the following command:
 > python3.8 demo_agent.py
+* Now you can watch the demo agent make a wooden pogo from a hard-coded list of commands.
+2. You can run a more generic struct of an agent with the following command:
+> python3.8 demo_custom_agent.py
-* Now you can watch the demo agent make a wooden pogo.
+* Now you can watch the demo agent make a wooden pogo from an external text file (name MyScript.txt) with a list of commands while recording the state-action and exporting it (to a file name learning_agent.json).